Virtual Machine

 Section titled “Disk Configuration”vm -> disk

 Configures additional disks that are attached to the VM and mounted at boot.
 This block can be repeated to attach multiple disks.
+The boot disk is sized by the image block.

 | Field | Required | Type | Description |